AnuragUI/spliz/README.md

 # spliz
-a interactive web application for users to fill form
+a interactive web application for users to give response